Date: 12th June 2015 (Friday)

 Email: email@example.com and firstname.lastname@example.org

-Internet banking enables customers to transfer funds, make inquiry of account balance, bills payment, and management of stocks online.
+Internet banking enables customers to transfer funds, make inquiries of account balance, bills payment, and management of stocks online.
 Many banks offer this facility to customers, but their uses and customers’ preferences have not been studied yet.
 So, we conducted a survey of 110 customers with active bank accounts and internet banking facilities in Kathmandu Valley.

 Thus, the results indicated that they preferred the service mainly due to the convenience and brand image of the bank.
 Therefore, banks need to make the service user-friendly, easy to log in and transact to make it more convenient.
 In addition, banks need to provide customer feedback services, address complaints, create confidence in customers for enhancing the brand image of the bank.
 These measures will enhance customers’ preference for internet banking and its usage which will reduce loads in the traditional banking delivery system.